top of page

 I had never held a sword before, and suddenly I was thrust into a rehearsal room full of carefully orchestrated chaos with a rapier in my right hand and a dagger in my left, playing Joan de Pucelle in an adaptation of Shakespeare's Henry VI.
 And I fell in love.

-Thanks to the tutelage of Fight Masters, Certified Teachers, and many other talented individuals, I now hold six weapon certifications through the Society of American Fight Directors, and the rank of Actor/Combatant.
-My goals for the future include training in all eight weapons that the SAFD has to offer, and eventually become a Certified Teacher myself.
-I am currently a teaching assistant to Certified Teacher Jacqueline Holloway at her combat school, Arte Violenta.
+Thanks to the tutelage of Fight Masters, Certified Teachers, and many other talented individuals, I now hold seven weapon certifications through the Society of American Fight Directors, and the rank of Intermediate Actor/Combatant.
+My future goal is to become a Certified Teacher.
+I am currently a teaching assistant to Certified Teacher Jacqueline Holloway at her combat school, Arte ViolentaI also fight direct and choreograph with theaters all around NYC.

 Shakespeare has held a special place in my heart since 5th grade, when I took home a book from the school library that told all the stories of his plays in modern language.
 In high school, my mom and I took a road trip to the Oregon Shakespeare Festival in Ashland, OR, and I was well and truly hooked.
 Seeing the Bard's work live on stage for the first time further confirmed my conviction that Shakespeare is not simply heard or understood - Shakespeare is felt, and anyone can feel it if they choose to.